-Appropriate service planning is a critical process for selecting and organizing the services and supports that an older adult or person with a disability may need to live in the community.10 Medicaid will cover home and community-based services provided that a person-centered service plan is in place that addresses the beneficiary's long-term care needs as an alternative to institutional living.11 Measuring the quality of such plans and the extent to which individuals' needs and priorities are addressed is a key priority.
+Appropriate service planning is a critical process for selecting and organizing the services and supports that an older adult or person with a disability may need to live in the community.
+10 Medicaid will cover HCBS, provided that a person-centered service plan is in place that addresses the beneficiary's long-term care needs as an alternative to institutional living.
+11 Measuring the quality of such plans and the extent to which individuals' needs and priorities are addressed is a key priority.

-In 2019, NQF convened the Person Centered Planning & Practice Committee to develop a framework for quality measurement related to person centered planning (PCP), especially for those in HCBS settings.
-This Committee's June 2020 Final Report outlines a series of quality measure recommendations associated with appropriate planning for individuals receiving long term services and supports (LTSS).
-The report specifically recognizes the FASI tool as one of the few measurements available, and calls for quality measures that ensure that individuals' needs and priorities are appropriately assessed and documented within the individuals' service plan.
+In 2019, NQF convened the CMS-funded Person-Centered Planning and Practice Committee to develop a framework for quality measurement related to person-centered planning (PCP), especially for those in HCBS settings.
+This Committee's June 2020 Final Report outlines a series of quality measure recommendations associated with appropriate planning for individuals receiving long-term services and supports (LTSS).
+The report specifically recognizes the FASI tool as one of the few measurements available, and it calls for quality measures that ensure individuals' needs and priorities are appropriately assessed and documented within the individuals' service plan.